Legality of conversion therapy

-Conversion therapy is the practice of attempting to change a person's sexual orientation or gender identity.
-As of February 2023, twenty-three countries have bans on conversion therapy, eight of them ban the practice by any person: Canada, Ecuador, France, Germany, Greece, Malta, New Zealand and Spain; seven ban its practice by medical professionals only; Albania, Brazil, India, Israel, Portugal, Vietnam and Taiwan; another eight: Argentina, Chile, Fiji, Nauru, Paraguay, Samoa, Switzerland, and Uruguay have indirect bans in that diagnoses based solely on sexual orientation or gender identity are banned without specifically banning conversion therapy, this effectively amounts to a ban on health professionals since they would not generally engage in therapy without a diagnosis.
-In addition, some jurisdictions within Australia, Mexico and the United States also ban conversion therapy.
-In China and South Africa case law has found conversion therapy to be unlawful.
-Bills banning conversion therapy are being considered in Ireland, Mexico, Poland, Belgium, Netherlands, Austria, Cyprus, and the United Kingdom.
+Conversion therapy is the pseudoscientific practice of attempting to change a person's sexual orientation or gender identity.
+As of December 2023, twenty-eight countries have bans on conversion therapy.
+Thirteen of them ban the practice by any person: Belgium, Canada, Cyprus, Ecuador, France, Germany, Iceland, Malta, Mexico, New Zealand, Norway, Portugal and Spain.

+Eight ban its practice by medical professionals (or, in some cases, those who receive monetary compensation without necessarily being medical experts) only: Albania, Brazil, Chile, Greece, India, Israel, Taiwan and Vietnam.

+Another seven, namely Argentina, Fiji, Nauru, Paraguay, Samoa, Switzerland and Uruguay, have indirect bans in that diagnoses based solely on sexual orientation or gender identity are banned, without specifically banning conversion therapy, though this effectively amounts to a ban on health professionals since they would not generally engage in therapy without a diagnosis.
+In addition, some jurisdictions within Australia and the United States also ban conversion therapy.

+At a supranational level, the European Union is considering banning conversion therapy across its Member States, while a citizens' initiative started collecting signatures in May 2024 also calling on the European Commission to outlaw such practices.